-The Graduate Committee recommends that students who completed graduate coursework elsewhere take or re-take the seven required courses here at CU.
-These courses include Sociological Theory (SOCY 5201), a second Theory seminar of the student's choice, Data 1 (SOCY 5111), Data 2 (SOCY 6111), Research Design (SOCY 5031), Graduate Forum I (SOCY 6821) and Graduate Forum II (Professional Seminar; SOCY 6831).
-However, students who completed similar courses elsewhere and wish to petition for waiver of these requirements should submit copies of syllabi, written work, and final grades from relevant courses to the Graduate Program Assistant for review by the Graduate Committee, before August 1 of the entering year.
-The Graduate Committee will review the request and make a decision prior to the start of the fall semester.
-Note that the transfer of credit DOES NOT imply waiver of courses.
+The Graduate Committee generally recommends that students who completed graduate coursework elsewhere take or re-take the required courses here at CU.
+These courses include Sociological Theory (SOCY 5201), a second Theory seminar of the student's choice, Data 1/Quantitative Methods 1 (SOCY 5111), Data 2/Quantitative Methods 2 (SOCY 6111), Logics of Qualitative Research (SOCY XXXX), and the Third Year Paper Course (SOCY XXXX).
+However, students who completed similar courses elsewhere and wish to petition for waiver of these requirements should submit copies of syllabi, written work, and final grades from relevant courses to the Graduate Program Assistant for review by the Graduate Chair, before August 1 of the entering year or, for courses offered later than the first semester, two months prior to the start of the semester in which the relevant seminar is taught.
+The Graduate Chair will review the request in consultation with faculty teaching the required courses and make a decision prior to the start of the semester.
+Note that transfer of credit DOES NOT imply waiver of courses.
 Waiver of required courses involves a separate request.